My 12 job interviews

 with more promising statements like

-“I will join this online course/study 10 new words in French/learn how to do make info-graphics using free programmes /draft a cover letter for my CV and I will do the first steps already today”.
+“I will join this online course/study 10 new words in French/learn infographics using free programmes /draft a cover letter for my CV and I will do the first step today”.

 3. Learn how to handle information